Three ways to do a two-way ANOVA with Python

 'supp:dose', 'Residual'])Code language: Python (python)

-As a Psychologist, most of the journals we publish in requires to report effect sizes.
-Common software, such as SPSS has eta squared as output.
+As a Psychologist, most of the journals we publish in require us to report effect sizes.
+Common software, such as SPSS, has eta squared as output.
 However, eta squared is an overestimation of the effect.
-To get a less biased effect size measure we can use omega squared.
+To obtain a less biased measure of effect size, we can use omega squared.
 The following two functions add eta squared and omega squared to the above DataFrame that contains the ANOVA table.

 def eta_squared(aov):